sui-potatoes/app/packages/grid/docs/grid.md

 ## Macro function `tabulate`

 Create a grid of the specified size by applying the function <code>f</code> to each cell.
-The function receives the x and y coordinates of the cell.
+The function receives the row and column coordinates of the cell.

 Example:
 ```move